 On October 9, 2008, WHS announced that, after a review, it had decided to discontinue its plan to roll out the Warehouse Extra format as it did not meet its investment criteria.

-The following information was extracted from The Warehouse Group Limited's annual results, released on 2 October 2025:
+The following information was extracted from The Warehouse Group Limited's half year results, released on 27 March 2026

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.